 Use of Supplemental Oxygen during Exercise Training

-Specific exercises that often cause desaturation in susceptible patients include moderate to high intensity walking, climbing stairs, step-ups and sit-to-stand.
+Specific exercises that often cause oxygen desaturation in susceptible patients are those that are weight bearing using a large muscle mass e.g moderate to high intensity walking, climbing stairs, step-ups and sit-to-stand.

-Desaturation during small muscle mass exercise (e.g. arm exercise) is not very common.
+Oxygen desaturation during small muscle mass exercise (e.g. arm exercise) and during resistance training is not very common in people with COPD.

-Patients receiving LTOT (long-term oxygen therapy) must train using supplemental oxygen.
-It is usually necessary to increase the flow rate by 1-2 L/min, above the prescribed flow rate, when the patient is exercising.
-Any guidelines and/or potential change to the patient’s prescribed O2 would need to be discussed with the patient’s medical practitioner whom prescribed oxygen.
+It should be noted that patients on long term oxygen therapy (LTOT) should undertake the exercise training program while using oxygen.
+It may be necessary to increase the flow rate by 1-2 L/min, above the prescribed flow rate when the patient is exercising.
+Any potential change to the patient’s prescribed oxygen would need to be discussed with the medical practitioner who prescribed oxygen.

 - Methods available for transporting small portable oxygen cylinders include a portable trolley, small suitcase with handle and wheels such as can be taken on board a plane, or in the basket attached to a wheeled walker (rollator).